 Life is going to have ups and downs.
-To remain balanced, we must set aside time each day to take care of ourselves.
+To remain balance, we must set aside time each day to take care of ourselves.
 Educating teens on self-care can help them remain centered throughout life and the many difficult moments that lie ahead.

 Parents can model self-care habits and behaviors for their teen as a “show and tell” way.
 Below is a list of self-care therapy strategies that may work for you:

 - Do something different that you normally do not do.
 Pulling your mind away from the normal routine can be extremely therapeutic to the body and mind.
 Examples include: walking around the mall, cleaning the windows at home or rearranging the bedroom.

 - Lending a helpful hand to others can help you feel positive and centered.
 Examples include: writing a thank you note to a friend, making coffee for the family or cleaning up after dinner when it’s not your turn.

 - Practicing the art of daydreaming can allow you to get lost in your thoughts.
 Examples include: thinking about your favorite vacation, imaging yourself flying or counting the number of blue cars that pass by as you sit in the back seat.